 4.0.1 5150-5350 and 5470-5725 MHz

 WRC 2003 allocated the bands 5 150-5 350 MHz and 5 470-5 725 MHz on a co-primary basis to the mobile service for the implementation of “wireless access systems (WAS), including radio local area networks (RLANs)”.
-This was subject to technical and regulatory provisions included in the radio regulations given in Resolution 229 (WRC-03) [25].
+This was subject to technical and regulatory provisions included in the radio regulations given in Resolution 229 (WRC-03), which was subsequently revised at WRC-12 to Resolution 229 (Rev. WRC-12) [25].
 These provisions are followed by many Administrations and

 resolves

-1 that the use of these bands by the mobile service will be for the implementation of WAS, including RLANs, as described in Recommendation ITU-R M.1450;
+1 that the use of these bands by the mobile service will be for the implementation of WAS, including RLANs, as described in the most recent version of Recommendation ITU-R M.1450;

 2 that in the band 5 150-5 250 MHz, stations in the mobile service shall be restricted to indoor use with a maximum mean e.i.r.p. of 200 mW and a maximum mean e.i.r.p. density of 10 mW/MHz in any 1 MHz band or equivalently 0.25 mW/25 kHz in any 25 kHz band;

-3 that administrations may monitor whether the aggregate pfd levels given in Recommendation ITU-R S.1426 […]
+3 that administrations may monitor whether the aggregate pfd levels given in Recommendation ITU-R S.1426 have been, or will be exceeded in the future, in order to enable a future competent conference to take appropriate action;

 4 that in the band 5 250-5 350 MHz, stations in the mobile service shall be limited to a maximum mean e.i.r.p. of 200 mW and a maximum mean e.i.r.p. density of 10 mW/MHz in any 1 MHz band.
 Administrations are requested to take appropriate measures that will result in the predominant number of stations in the mobile service being operated in an indoor environment.
 Furthermore, stations in the mobile service that are permitted to be used either indoors or outdoors may operate up to a maximum mean e.i.r.p. of 1 W and a maximum mean e.i.r.p. density of 50 mW/MHz in any 1 MHz band, and, when operating above a mean e.i.r.p. of 200 mW, these stations shall comply with the following e.i.r.p. elevation angle mask where is the angle above the local horizontal plane (of the Earth):